jcbradbury/jcbradbury.github.io/_pages/nfl-stadiums.md

 In the early days of the NFL, as its teams searched to build an audience with churning membership, its franchises found homes in existing venues that were not built primarily for them, or even to host football.
 Many NFL teams played in local baseball stadiums, which provided MLB team owners an additional revenue source from their private venues.
 However, this was not an ideal arrangement, because it required squeezing football's rectangular gridiron within ballpark dimensions, which meant walls abutted the playing field  and made for difficult viewing from spectators.

 Some NFL teams played in municipally owned stadiums, which were becoming more common in big American cities.
 Often built as public works, and thus frequently named as memorials to war veterans, they were intended to host a variety of large community events, including sports.
-Their oval- and horseshoe-shaped designs had the seating capacity to serve the basic function of hosting games.
-For example, the Los Angeles Memorial Coliseum, Chicago's Soldier Field, and Buffalo's War Memorial Stadium were not originally constructed to host the NFL teams that would later play in them.
+Their oval- and horseshoe-shaped designs had the seating capacity to serve the basic function of holding games.
+For example, the Los Angeles Memorial Coliseum, Chicago's Soldier Field, and Buffalo's War Memorial Stadium were not originally constructed as homes for the NFL teams that would later play in them.

-College football stadiums were another venue option sometimes used by NFL teams, even into the late 20th century.
+College football stadiums from this era were another venue option sometimes used by NFL teams, even into the late 20th century.
 Examples include Pitt Stadium (Pittsburgh Steelers), Tulane Stadium (New Orleans Saints), and Sun Devil Stadium (Arizona Cardinals).

 Unlike MLB team owners, who had to incur the expense of building and maintaining their facilities, NFL owners were able to rely on existing stadiums.
 In this sense, the NFL was a leader in transitioning stadiums from being privately to publicly provided, because its franchises weren't heavily invested in the private business of venue-building.
 However, because of their subordinate status, NFL teams often moved from stadium to stadium.
 For example, the Philadelphia Eagles played in two ballparks---the Baker Bowl (Phillies) and Shibe Park (Athletics and Phillies)---Philadelphia Municipal Stadium, and Franklin Field (home of the Penn Quakers).